Variable checkerspot: Adult diet

 In contrast to the herbivorous diet of the larva, the adult variable checkerspot's main food source is the nectar it obtains from flowers.
 In Jasper Ridge Biological Preserve in California, an extremely well studied site, the nectar source most frequently used by adult butterflies is Eriodictyon californicum.

 Diet and oviposition

 The diet of the adult butterfly has a large impact on the choice of D. aurantiacus as the oviposition site and larval host of the variable checkerspot.
 Adult butterflies prefer to oviposit on host sites that are close to nectar sources.
 In the Jasper Ridge site, D. aurantiacus is the host plant closest to the E. californicum nectar source.
-This proximity advantage overcomes its nutritional deficiencies compared to other host plants and leads to it being the principle host plant of variable checkerspot butterflies.
+This proximity advantage overcomes its nutritional deficiencies compared to other host plants and leads to it being the principal host plant of variable checkerspot butterflies.

 Predation and defense

 The variable checkerspot's main predators are birds.
 Populations of the variable checkerspot, like most lepidopterans, are usually scarcely distributed and thus direct observation of avian predation on butterflies is rare.

 One study analyzed the evidence of avian predation on the butterflies by the presence of a large number of detached variable checkerspot wings at a butterfly population center.
 These detached wings exhibited beak marks and characteristic triangular tears indicating that birds attacked the butterflies and detached their wings before eating the body.
 In addition to the remains of this successful predation, photographs of variable checkerspot butterflies show some individuals that exhibit beak marks and tears, indicating unsuccessful avian predation attempts.

 Analysis of the avian predation on the variable checkerspot population has found that predators disproportionately attack female butterflies.
 This is because attacks are concentrated on butterflies that contain less intense red coloration.
 The male butterfly exhibits more variation in its coloration than the female, and can be more intensely red colored.
 This means that on average, females face more attacks than males do.
 Red serves as a warning color in many species of butterfly, so it is possible that diminished avian predation is linked to this warning signal.
 Indeed, the pressure exerted on the variable checkerspot by visually hunting avian predators may play an important role in the evolution of its wing coloration and pattern.